-Marvel’s newest adventure is nearly here!
-Ryan Coogler’s long-awaited Black Panther is finally debuting in theaters on Feb.
-16, and from the red carpet moments, surprise trailers, ticket sales, and cast interviews, we can already tell that it’s going to be ridiculously magical.
+Marvel’s newest adventure is here!
+Ryan Coogler’s long-awaited Black Panther finally debuted in theaters on Feb.
+16, and the response has been incredible.

 A superhero on the backburner

-Whether you’ve read the Black Panther comics or not, we’re all excited to see what T’Challa is capable of as Black Panther.
+Whether you’ve read the Black Panther comics or not, we were all excited to see what T’Challa is capable of as Black Panther.
 With his black vibranium suit, sharp claws, and Wakanda’s expansive technology, Black Panther is obviously an outstanding superhero.
 (He may be even more lit than Iron Man.)
-However, it looks like T’Challa isn’t too concerned about being anyone’s superhero when we meet him at the start of this flick.
+However, T’Challa isn’t too concerned about being anyone’s superhero when we meet him at the start of this flick.

 In an interview with i09, Boseman explained, “He’s dealing with making the transition to filling the footsteps of his father.
 So it’s probably going to feel like it’s more about the political unrest than the superhero, initially.”

 In the trailer for Black Panther, T’Challa seems so certain and sure of himself (as any king would need to be.)
 However, it turns out that he’s struggling with his confidence as a new ruler.
 There is conflict between Wakanda and the CIA.
 He’s dealing with the foreign villain Ulysses Klaw (Andy Serkis) and, of course, his main adversary, Erik Killmonger (Michael B. Jordan).